 Discrimination is something that we take seriously.
 Workplace discrimination can pose a threat to your livelihood and your wellbeing.
 Everyone deserves to work in a safe and respectful environment.
 Employers need to make sure that they are not infringing on the legal rights of their employees.

-At Lewis Kuhn Swan PC, we offer free case evaluations to discuss the details of your situation and determine one or more appropriate courses of action.
+At Leventhal Lewis, we offer free case evaluations to discuss the details of your situation and determine one or more appropriate courses of action.
 If we represent you, we will fight tirelessly to protect your rights and best interests.
 While every case is different, we have a proven history of successful verdicts and settlements.

 Schedule Your Free Case Evaluation Today

 If you believe you have been discriminated against based on your disability, please contact our attorneys.
 Schedule your complimentary case review today by calling 719-694-3000.
-At Lewis Kuhn Swan PC, we proudly represent clients from Colorado Springs, Pueblo, Castle Rock, and nearby Colorado areas.
+At Leventhal Lewis, we proudly represent clients from Colorado Springs, Pueblo, Castle Rock, and nearby Colorado areas.